mofe64/dataEngPractice/prefect/demo2/readme.md

     prefect deployment build path_to_file:flow_entrypoint -n name --cron "0 0 * * *"
 ```

-scheduling can alos be done via the UI and it supports interval, cron and rule based scheduling
+scheduling can alos be done via the UI and it supports interval, cron and rule based schedulling

 to apply our deployment we run